emNavi/AirGym/README.md

 The default `ctl_mode` is position control.

 ## Training and Displaying
-We train the model by rl-games==1.6.1.
+We can train the model by rl-games==1.6.1 which is a dependency of airgym.
+Of course you can use other RL libs for training. emNavi provide a set of quadrotor sim2real approach by using rl_games, please refer to **AirGym-Real** @https://github.com/emNavi/AirGym-Real.

 Training:
 ```bash